metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_agent_v1beta1_manifest.md

 page_title: "k8s_operator_victoriametrics_com_vm_agent_v1beta1_manifest Data Source - terraform-provider-k8s"
 subcategory: "operator.victoriametrics.com"
 description: |-
-  VMAgent - is a tiny but brave agent, which helps you collect metrics from various sources and stores them in VictoriaMetricsor any other Prometheus-compatible storage system that supports the remote_write protocol.
+  VMAgent - is a tiny but brave agent, which helps you collect metrics from various sources and stores them in VictoriaMetrics or any other Prometheus-compatible storage system that supports the remote_write protocol.
 ---

 # k8s_operator_victoriametrics_com_vm_agent_v1beta1_manifest (Data Source)

-VMAgent - is a tiny but brave agent, which helps you collect metrics from various sources and stores them in VictoriaMetricsor any other Prometheus-compatible storage system that supports the remote_write protocol.
+VMAgent - is a tiny but brave agent, which helps you collect metrics from various sources and stores them in VictoriaMetrics or any other Prometheus-compatible storage system that supports the remote_write protocol.

 ## Example Usage